 Dividend Equivalents and Dividends on Restricted Stock.
-Dividend equivalents and dividends on restricted stock generally are taxed as compensation when they are paid to the participant, and we receive a corresponding deduction for the same year.
-If a participant elects to be taxed on the value of a restricted stock award when the award is granted, dividends paid with respect to the award will be taxed as dividends and will not be deductible by us.
+Dividend equivalents generally are taxed as compensation when they are paid to the participant, and we receive a corresponding deduction for the same year.

 Restricted Stock Units.
 A recipient of a restricted stock unit award realizes ordinary income when the award is settled in shares or cash.
 The ordinary income realized on the payment date equals the full fair market value of the common stock or other property delivered or the amount of cash paid.
 At that time, we generally will be allowed a corresponding tax deduction for the same year equal to the compensation taxable to the participant.